-- i) Payables outstanding to SSE Renewables Developments (UK) Limited (a subsidiary of SSE plc, the ultimate parent Company of SSE Renewables Offshore Windfarm Holdings Limited) are in relation to recharges made by SSE Renewables Developments (UK) Limited during the period, for the services provided by the personnel who have worked on the Doggerbank project, and other services provided under a management services agreement.
-During the year ended 31 March 2022, the Company was charged £8.1m (2021: £10.2m) by SSE Renewables Developments (UK) Limited in respect of these costs.
-At the period end there were payables outstanding of £2.5m (2021: £3.6m) due to SSE Renewables Developments (UK) Limited in respect of these costs. - ii) Payables outstanding to Equinor New Energy Limited are in relation to recharges have been made by Equinor New Energy Limited during the period, for the services provided by personnel who have worked on the Doggerbank project.
-During the year ended 31 March 2022, the Company was charged £6.1m (2021: £7.5m) by Equinor New Energy Limited in respect of these costs.
-At the period end there were payables outstanding of £2.1m (2021: £3.9m) due to Equinor New Energy Limited in respect of these costs. - iii) The Company has provided services to Doggerbank Offshore Wind Farm Project 2 Project Limited during the year to 31 March 2022.
-At the period end there were receivables outstanding of £0.1m (2021: £2.7m) due to the Company in respect of these services.
-The amount does not bear any interest and is repayable on demand. - iv) The Company has provided services to Doggerbank Offshore Wind Farm Project 3 Project Limited during the year to 31 March 2022.
-At the period end there were receivables outstanding of £0.1m (2021: £0.6m) due to the Company in respect of these services.
+- ii) Payables outstanding to Equinor New Energy Limited are in relation to recharges have been made by Equinor New Energy Limited during the period, for the services provided by personnel who have worked on the Doggerbank project.
+During the year ended 31 March 2023, the Company was charged £10.6m (2022: £6.1m) by Equinor New Energy Limited in respect of these costs.
+At the period end there were payables outstanding of £2.6m (2022: £2.1m) due to Equinor New Energy Limited in respect of these costs. - iii) The Company has provided services to Doggerbank Offshore Wind Farm Project 2 Projec Limited during the year to 31 March 2023.
+At the period end there were receivables outstanding of £0.3m (2022: £0.1m) due to the Company in respect of these services.
+The amount does not bear any interest and is repayable on demand. - iv) The Company has provided services to Doggerbank Offshore Wind Farm Project 3 Projec Limited during the year to 31 March 2023.
+At the period end there were no receivables outstanding (2022: £0.1m) due to the Company in respect of these services.
 The amount does not bear any interest and is repayable on demand. - v) In line with an agreement entered into by all of the Company's shareholders, no recharges have been made by the shareholders to the Company in relation to directors remuneration.